SeqWare/seqware/README.md

     PROJECT: SeqWare
     FILE: README.md
-    UPDATED: 20120530
+    UPDATED: 20120816
     HOMEPAGE: http://seqware.sourceforge.net

 INTRODUCTION
 ====================

 This is top level of the SeqWare Project.
-For now, this contains work on the SeqWare query engine version 2 and the documentation for the seqware-webservice.
+For now, this contains work on the SeqWare query engine version 2, the intial prototype of the query engine, a folder for creating self-contained jar files with our command-line tools, and the documentation for the seqware-webservice.

 Eventually this will also contain the components of the SeqWare project that follow and are currently hosted at sourceforge: